Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Quick Answer: Garmin dominates bike computers for a reason: reliable GPS, long battery life, and deep features.
 For most riders, the Edge 540 is the sweet spot.
 If you want simple and compact, go Edge 130 Plus.
-If you want premium mapping and a touchscreen, choose the Edge 840 (Solar if you ride long sunny days).
+If you want premium mapping and a touchscreen, choose the Edge 840 — and if you want the best battery and mapping Garmin offers, step up to the Edge 1040 or 1040 Solar.

 Garmin Cycling Computers: Which Model Is Right for You?